 INTRODUCTION

 In farming, crop health maintenance with reduced labor cost and chemical use is of top priority.
 Proper weed management, as well as protection of crops from pests and diseases, are among the key challenges that farmers face.
-Conventional weed management and pest control are normally typified by high labor consumption, high time requirements, and adverse environmental effects caused by high chemical use.
+Conventional weed management and pest control are high labor intensive, high time requirements, and adverse environmental effects caused by high chemical use.
 In order to solve these challenges, the Weeder Cum Sprayer has been creatively developed as a multi-purpose farm tool that combines the functions of a weeder and a sprayer into one instrument.
-With the integrated tool, the performance of weed and pest control activities is enhanced, hence lowering the cost of operations and encouraging sustainable agriculture.
+With the integrated tool, the performance of weeding and pest control activities are enhanced, hence lowering the cost of operations and encouraging sustainable agriculture.

 The Weeder Cum Sprayer performs dual important functions: the weeding tool efficiently eliminates unwanted weeds from the ground, hence reducing competition for vital resources like nutrients, water, and sunlight among plants.
 Secondly, the sprayer component enables direct spraying of pesticides, herbicides, or fertilizers on the crops, thereby efficient protection of plants while reducing chemical waste.

-This is a suitable instrument for small to medium-sized farming businesses, where labor cost and time management are important issues.
+This is a suitable instrument for small to medium-sized farms, where labor cost and time management are important issues.
 The Weeder Cum Sprayer is a single tool combining two fundamental agricultural operations, thus minimizing the need for individual equipment and offering a cheaper and less environment-damaging alternative.
 In contemporary agriculture, the growing demand for effective and sustainable farming has spurred the innovation of multi-functional instruments that save time, minimize labor needs, and increase productivity.
 An example of such a development in this area is the weeder with fertilizer unit — a multi-functional farming implement specifically designed to perform weed management and application of fertilizer in a single operation.

 The major role of a weeder is to eliminate unwanted vegetation (weeds) that compete with crops for essential resources such as nutrients, water, and sunlight.
 Weeding by hand is labor- and time-intensive, and as such, it is not ideal for large-scale farming activities.
 Incorporating a fertilizer dispensing system into the weeder maximizes the operation efficiency by providing direct nutrients to the soil while, at the same time, eliminating weeds.
 This incorporation not only minimizes the number of field passes, thereby saving fuel and labor, but also maximizes the accuracy of fertilizer application, which eliminates wastage and encourages healthy crop growth.
 The unit can be operated manually, drawn by animals, or motorized, depending on the scale of the agricultural operation and available resources.
 The weeder with a fertilizer unit is especially ideal for row crops such as root vegetables, including carrots, potatoes, radishes, beetroots, and sweet potatoes, where space and soil aeration are critical.
 It significantly contributes to integrated nutrient and weed management, ultimately resulting in higher yields and sustainable agricultural practices.